jtbattle/wangemu/wvdutil/wvdutil_readme.txt

     (2) pylint wvdutil.py
     (3) mypy wvdutil.py     (type checker)

+New features in version 1.10:

+    - fix a bounds check error when a sector range is one past the end of file
+    - added the "label" command to inspect or set the disk label text

+New features in version 1.9:

+    - added LIST tokens for DATE (0xFA) and TIME (0xFB) used in late versions of BASIC-2

+New features in version 1.8:

+    - fix a crash bug under Python 2
+    - handle scrambled files even if the header block doesn't indicate scrambled
+    - change the way non-printable characters are escaped in listings to be consistent with the way the wangemu escapes such characters in its scripting language

 New features in version 1.7:

     - wvdutil now recognizes two styles of "EDIT" file formats